Topology of the octonionic flag manifold: Introduction

 \section{Introduction}

-Let $\O$ denote the (normed, unital, non-commutative and non-associative) algebra of octonions and let $\O P^2$ be the octonionic projective plane (see for instance \cite{Ba}, \cite{Fr}, \cite{Mu}).
+Let $\O$ denote the (normed, unital, non-commutative, and non-associative) algebra of octonions and let $\O {\rm P}^2$ be the octonionic projective plane (see for instance \cite{Ba}, \cite{Fr}, and \cite{Mu}).
 This space is an important example in incidence geometry.
-It turns out that there exists a natural identification between the space of lines in $\O P^2$ and $\O P^2$ itself.
-The octonionic flag manifold $Fl(\O)$ is the space of all pairs $(p,\ell) \in \O P^2\times \O P^2$, where $p$ is a point and $\ell$ a line, such that $p$ and $\ell$ are incident (see Definition \ref{defin} below).
-Both $\O P^2$ and $Fl(\O)$ carry natural structures of differentiable manifolds.
+It turns out that there exists a natural identification between the space of lines in $\O {\rm P}^2$ and $\O {\rm P}^2$ itself.
+The octonionic flag manifold ${\rm Fl}(\O)$ is the space of all pairs $(p,\ell) \in \O {\rm P}^2\times \O {\rm P}^2$, where $p$ is a point and $\ell$ a line, such that $p$ and $\ell$ are incident (see Definition \ref{defin} below).
+Both $\O {\rm P}^2$ and ${\rm Fl}(\O)$ carry natural structures of differentiable manifolds.
 More precisely, we have the natural identifications

-where $F_4$ denotes the compact, connected, simply connected Lie group whose Lie algebra is the (compact) real form of the complex simple Lie algebra of type $F_4$.
-We consider the natural $\O P^1$-bundles $\pi_1, \pi_2:Fl(\O)\to \O P^2$ given by
+where ${\rm F}_4$ denotes the compact, connected, simply connected Lie group whose Lie algebra is the (compact) real form of the complex simple Lie algebra of type ${\rm F}_4$.
+We consider the natural $\O {\rm P}^1$-bundles $\pi_1, \pi_2:{\rm Fl}(\O)\to \O {\rm P}^2$ given by

-Let also $\E_1$ and $\E_2$ denote the rank 8 vector bundles on $Fl(\O)$ given by
+Let also $\E_1$ and $\E_2$ denote the rank 8 vector bundles on ${\rm Fl}(\O)$ given by

-for all $(p,\ell) \in Fl(\O)$.
-Our first result concerns the integral cohomology ring of $Fl(\O)$.
+We will use their Euler classes, $e(\E_1)$ and $e(\E_2)$, relative to appropriate orientations.
+They both live in the integral cohomology ring of ${\rm Fl}(\O)$.
+Our first result gives a presentation of this ring in terms of generators and relations.
 Before stating it, we make the following convention, which will be used throughout this paper: if it is not specified, the coefficient ring of a cohomology group is $\bR$.